 HCD continues to work closely with the Continuum of Care (CoC) and the CoC Lead Agency, the Coalition for the Homeless of Houston/Harris County (Coalition).
 The City of Houston holds a voting seat on the CoC Steering Committee.
 The CoC's 2021-2026 Community Plan outlines nine, five-year goals such as strengthening crisis response addressing racial equity, but the plan also retains the CoC's historical focus to end chronic and veteran homelessness, including family and youth homelessness.
-HCD is charged with developing local strategies to address homelessness in Houston.
+HCD and the Special Assistant to the Mayor for Homeless Initiatives, a full-time dedicated staff position charged with developing strategies in coordination with local partners to end chronic homelessness in Houston, have taken a lead role in the regional planning efforts.

-HCD continues to lead the collaborative effort to develop permanent supportive housing for the chronically homeless, continuing to provide supportive services and using the coordinated access system to systematically identify and prioritize the most vulnerable chronically homeless persons for placement into permanent supportive housing.
+HCD and the Mayor's Office for Homeless Initiatives continue to lead the collaborative effort to develop permanent supportive housing for the chronically homeless, continuing to provide supportive services and using the coordinated access system to systematically identify and prioritize the most vulnerable chronically homeless persons for placement into permanent supportive housing.
 By standardizing assessment processes, the City of Houston can work quicker and more efficiently to end homelessness by appropriately addressing the needs of a person who needs assistance.